myrtleTree33/boxchat/README.md

 Use either `vagrant suspend`, `vagrant halt`, or `vagrant destroy`

+## Git branches

+- `master` - Contains stable version of code.
+Merge changes only from `develop`
+- `develop` - Contains unstable version of code, but should be build ready.
+  Merge individual member changes here.
+  `<insert-name-here>` - Commits and work from individual members should be committed here.

 ## Directory Structure

 `boxchat-app` contains the iron directory structure, and is automatically